zzo14/weed-biosecurity-guide/README.md

 ## Showcase
 Check out our live demo here: [WEED BIOSECURITY GUIDE](https://patrickzou.pythonanywhere.com/)

+## Requirements
+ - Python 3.12
+ - Flask
+ - MySQL
+ - Other dependencies listed in requirements.txt

+## Features
+ - **User Authentication**: Secure login and registration system for Gardeners, Staff, and Administrators.
+ - **Role-Based Access Control**: Different levels of access and functionalities for each user role.
+ - **Weed Guide**: Comprehensive guide with primary images, common names, and types of weeds.
+Detailed information when clicking the primary image.
+ - **User Profile Management**: Users can update their personal information and change passwords.
+ - **Responsive Design**: The web app is styled to reflect a garden weed theme and is responsive to different screen sizes.

 ## Installation and Setup
  - Clone the repository: `git clone https://github.com/zzo14/Biosecurity.git`
  - Install the required packages: `pip install -r requirements.txt`